Academy ›

 Before engaging:

-- "Are you a registered tax agent under TPB?"
-(Mandatory; verify on TPB website.)
+- "Are you a registered/licensed tax professional?"
+(Mandatory; verify on your jurisdiction's registry.)

-- "How many AU dropshipping or ecommerce clients do you handle?"
+- "How many dropshipping or ecommerce clients do you handle?"
 (Minimum 5-10 for relevant experience.)

-- "What's your annual fee for a Pty Ltd at our revenue tier?"
+- "What is your annual fee for a limited company at our revenue tier?"
 (Should be quotable, not vague.
-Typical: A
+Typical: